diffalot/diff.mx/src/posts/2018-10-29-encrpted-root-on-raspberry-pi.md

 ---
 layout: post
-title:  "Encrypted Root Partition on Raspberry Pi 3+"
+title: 'Encrypted Root Partition on Raspberry Pi 3+'
 date: 2018-10-29 12:00:00
 categories: [embeddded systems]
 tags: [embedded systems, raspberry pi]
 ---

 For a long time I have wanted to setup a Raspberry Pi to use as a development machine.
 The first attempts I made a few years ago were not successful using a Raspberry Pi B (the machine was barely able to run chromium, much less an `npm watch` command and a web inspector).
 But these days, a Raspberry Pi 3+ is serviceable as a daily use development machine.

 Another huge consideration for using a Raspberry Pi as a "daily driver" is that